royalwang/TodoList-iOS/README.md

 3. Run `cf push`

-    ***Note** The uploading droplet stage should take a long time, roughly 4-6 minutes.
+    Note: The uploading droplet stage should take a long time, roughly 4-6 minutes.
 If it worked correctly, it should say:

     ```
     1 of 1 instances running